skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and some can have encounters.

 Upper Bolwood was one such maze, with ettins at a few of the map points.
-I'd googled around and had pictures for every map point.
+I'd Googled around and had pictures for every map point.
 They managed to route around all of this.

 ## Goblin Hills